josephmjoy/robotics/python_robotutils/NOTES.md

             executor.submit(runserver)
         assert False
 ```
 I hit this debugging an issue with the echo client / server unit tests.
+The program hanged so hard
+that the main line code log and print statements did not run.
 To debug, I
-had to
+stepped through code with pdb and realized that an assertion was failing.

 ## February 6, 2018D JMJ: Added optional parameter `name` to  RobotComm constructor
 This is for logging purposes - so in the logs we can make out which instance of Robotcomm is